Related contents

 - Let the patient be seated in an upright position with the occlusal plane parallel to the floor.

-- Check if both maxilla and mandible scan data has unnecessary soft tissues.
+Check if both maxilla and mandible scan data has unnecessary soft tissues.
 If so, remove them using the trimming tools.
+Use the slider to turn the Smart Scan Filtering on when scanning to effectively scan with the soft tissue removed.
+The remaining soft tissue is automatically removed when scanning is paused.

 1. Place the tip in middle of the deepest posterior area of the maxilla and the mandible.